 - Daily/weekly visibility without meetings (async status by default): Instead of asking people for updates, let ClickUp push the changes into Slack: what moved to “Done,” what’s blocked, what needs review.
 This is a cleaner, less noisy use of ClickUp Slack integration notifications than blasting every micro-change.

-Why Native Slack and ClickUp Integration Is Limited for Support Teams?
+Why Is the Native Slack and ClickUp Integration Limited for Support Teams?

 Here’s where the native ClickUp integration with Slack usually falls short: